-In this section we summarize a few properties of natural gradient that have been discussed in the literature.
+In this section we summarize a few properties of natural gradient descent that have been discussed in the literature.

-\emph{Natural gradient can be used in the online regime}.
+\emph{Natural gradient descent can be used in the online regime}.
 We assume that even though we only have a single example available at each time step one also has access to a sufficiently large set of held out examples.
 If we are to apply a second order method in this regime, computing the gradient on the single example and the Hessian on the held out set would be conceptually problematic.
 The gradient and Hessian will be incompatible as they do not refer to the same function.
-However, for natural gradient, the metric comes from evaluating an independent expectation that is not related to the prediction error.
+However, for natural gradient descent, the metric comes from evaluating an independent expectation that is not related to the prediction error.
 It measures an intrinsic property of the model.
-It is therefore easier to motivate using a held-out set (which can even be unlabeled data as discussed in section \ref{sec:unlabeled}.
+It is therefore easier to motivate using a held-out set (which can even be unlabeled data as discussed in section \ref{sec:unlabeled}).

-If for an online regime one can have a sufficiently \emph{Natural gradient lends itself easily to the online regime}.
-Not the same can be said about typical second order methods, which in principle are \emph{batch} methods.
-For natural gradient we need to estimate two different quantities.
-One is the gradient of the loss, which can be our stochastic gradient computed over one sample.
-The other is the expected value of derivatives of the KL-divergence which can be computed using some \emph{held-out} set of data.

 \citet{DesjardinsPascanu13} shows a straight forward application of natural gradient to Deep Boltzmann Machines.
-Doing the same for a standard second order method is not as easy as for probabilistic models like RBMs and DBMs, since we do not have direct access to the cost we are minimizing, something natural gradient does not require.
+It is not obvious how the same can be done for a standard second order method.
+Probabilistic models like RBMs and DBMs not have direct access to the cost they are minimizing, something natural gradient does not require.

-\emph{Natural gradient is robust to local re-parametrization of the model}.
+\emph{Natural gradient descent is robust to local re-parametrization of the model}.
 This comes from the constraint that we use.
-The KL-divergence is a measure of how the probability density function changes, regardless on how it was parametrized. \citet{Dickstein12} explores this idea, defining natural gradient as doing whitening in the parameter space.
+The KL-divergence is a measure of how the probability density function changes, regardless on how it was parametrized. \citet{Dickstein12} explores this idea, defining natural gradient descent as doing whitening in the parameter space.